nginxinc/docker-nginx-amplify/README.md

 where the API_KEY is that assigned to your NGINX Amplify account, and the AMPLIFY_IMAGENAME is set to identify the running service as described in sections 1.2 and 1.3 above.

-After the container has started, you may check it's status with `docker ps`:
+After the container has started, you may check its status with `docker ps`:

 ```
     $ docker ps